Four-Year Plan for Study Abroad

 - Consult with Study Abroad staff about the benefits of the desired program.

-- Consider the cost of living abroad, plan a budget, and consult with the Financial Aid Office about applicable financial awards.
+- Consider the cost of living abroad, plan a budget, and consult with Student Financial Services about applicable financial awards.

 - Research scholarships for study abroad.